cxli233/ggpathway/README.md

 That looks fine to me.
 I turned off the edge labels, because it's too much text to look at.
-We can incorporate other info on the graph, such as number of carbons each metabolites have.
+We can incorporate other info on the graph, such as number of carbons each metabolite has.
 A purpose of the pentose phosphate pathway is to toggle between 6 or 3 carbon molecules for glycolysis and 5 carbon molecules for nucleotide biosynthesis.